What Is Insight Therapy For Mental Health? Definition, Purposes, And Applications

 Someone with a negative or self-defeating mindset may be susceptible to making poor life choices and surrounding themselves with unhealthy relationships.
 A person who believes in their abilities and actions and takes an optimistic approach may be able to successfully create positive outcomes.
 In creating outcomes, the relationship between an individual's childhood, mindset, and underlying thoughts, feelings, and beliefs may come full circle and connect in therapy.

-Why should someone use insight-oriented therapy?
+Why should someone use insight-oriented therapy as a type of therapy for mental health?

 Managing difficulties